Programme Assistant for the Environmental Peacemaking Programme

 - Conduct and distribute bi-weekly background research on environmental issues in relevant conflict contexts (thematic and geographic) in support of project implementation, public interventions and scoping of new projects.

-- Support the EPM team in integrating a multi-year strategy to make the EIP and conflict resolution practice environmentally sustainable.
+- Support the EPM integrating a multi-year strategy to make the EIP and conflict resolution practice environmentally sustainable.

 - Excellent writing and analytical skills;